7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 5. Nepal

-News of a group of Nepalis getting apprehended by the local police for Bitcoin trading surfaced in the cryptocurrency’s website in October.
-The government has been in discussions of regulating cryptocurrencies but since the arrest, there has been a moratorium on the use of digital money and recent reports indicate plans on making it permanent.
+News of a group of Nepalis getting apprehended by the local police for Bitcoin trading surfaced on the cryptocurrency's website in October.
+The government has been in discussions of regulating cryptocurrencies, but since the arrest, there has been a moratorium on the use of digital money, and recent reports indicate plans to make it permanent.
 The local counterpart, Bitsewa, stopped its operations the same month as the arrest of the Bitcoin traders.

 6. Morocco